RadinaAvramova/RentCar-App-UI/README.md

 # Rent Car App UI

-Get the complete code of this UI, and for guidance, you can also watch [this video](https://youtu.be/80vWzQB0Eto).
+Get the complete code of this UI, and for guidance

 ## Screenshots